 Anne Correia, Facilities Operations Manager

 As Facilities Operations Manager, Anne ensures the growth and sustainability of the organization through the maintenance of current facilities and the planning and development of the Living Lab.
-This new, state-of-the-art science education facility (set to open in 2017) will be Ocean Discovery Institute’s permanent home in City Heights and will allow the organization to engage 14,000 more students from the community each year.
+This new, state-of-the-art science education facility will be Ocean Discovery Institute’s permanent home in City Heights and will allow the organization to engage 14,000 more students from the community each year.
 Anne holds a B.S. in Environmental Science from the University of Vermont.

 As Manager of Business Development, Carla uses her knowledge of the City Heights community she grew up to grow the impact of Ocean Discovery Institute.
 She works closely with the City Heights community in order to build readiness for the Living Lab facility that will provide greater opportunities.
 In addition, she is leading efforts to explore the replication of the Ocean Discovery Institute model in other areas of the country through a partnership with the National Oceanic & Atmospheric Association.
 Carla holds a B.A. in Politics and Latin American Latino Studies from the University of California, Santa Cruz.